thingmabobby/IMAPEmailChecker/README.md

-* PHP  version 7.4 or  higher (due  to  type  declarations  and  namespace  usage).
+* PHP  version 8.0 or higher

 * PHP  IMAP  extension  enabled.
 You  may  need  to  install  it  if  it's  not  already  enabled  in  your  PHP  installation (e.g., `sudo  apt-get  install  php-imap` on  Debian/Ubuntu  or  similar  for  your  OS).